 All panel members, including the coordinator, commit to respect a set of responsibilities essential to the evaluation process, such as the duties of impartiality, the declaration of any potential situations of conflict of interest and confidentiality.
 At all times during the evaluation process, confidentiality is fully protected and ensured in order to guarantee the independence of all opinions produced.

 A final evaluation form will be produced by the panel for each application, where the arguments that led to the classifications attributed to each of the evaluation criteria and sub-criteria are presented in a clear, coherent and consistent manner.

-In all evaluation panel's meetings will be produced a minute from all members responsibility.
+In all evaluation panel's meetings a minute from all members responsibility will be produced.

 The minutes and their annexes must include the following information:

-· Conflict Interest declarations from all members of the panel;
+• Conflict of Interest declarations from all members of the panel;

 8. RESULTS PUBLICATION